3DS - Home Menu UI Layout Customization Guide

 launcher.LZ/anim/LncBase_D_01_MvsToggle.bclan

-(used for removing the Miiverse applet from the Korean 3DS systems), in which you can only move them vertically.
-Switch-Toolbox can edit the BCLAN files without any issues, so hex editing isn’t needed. -
+, this file is used for removing the Miiverse applet from the Korean 3DS systems.
+As a result, you can only move them vertically.
+To move them freely, edit the BCLAN file with Switch-Toolbox.
+Note: Hex editing isn’t needed as Switch-Toolbox doesn’t corrupt BCLAN files.

 In order to keep the